Webhose/political-news-dataset/README.md

 Welcome to the [Webz.io](https://webz.io) Political News Dataset Repository!
 This repository is created by [Webz.io](https://webz.io) and is dedicated to providing free datasets of publicly available news articles categorized as political news.
 We release new datasets weekly, each containing around 1,000 news articles focused on various political topics.

+The data is created by running the following query against Webz.io open web repository:  ```category:Politics language:english``` with a random sentiment filter of positive or negative.

 To get ongoing free access to online news data, you can use Webz.io's free [News API](https://webz.io/products/news-api#lite) Lite.

 ## Dataset Overview